Varshinie13/AI_Job_Market_Trends---2022--2026/README.md

 📈 Market & Career Insights (2022-2026):

-Salary Bracket Evolution: Your analysis identified that while "Entry Pay" roles are common in 2022-2023, there is a significant shift toward "High Pay" brackets (>$100k USD) as we approach the 2026 projections, specifically in specialized AI roles.
+Salary Bracket Evolution: My analysis identified that while "Entry Pay" roles are common in 2022-2023, there is a significant shift toward "High Pay" brackets (>$100k USD) as we approach the 2026 projections, specifically in specialized AI roles.

 The Skill Premium: While Python and SQL are baseline requirements across all 2,000 records, niche skills like TensorFlow, NLP, and PyTorch are linked to higher salary tiers.